Henry Cairns Westenra, 3rd/4th Baron Rossmore of Monaghan1

 F, #27357, b.
 10 May 1819, d.
 6 February 1894

-Lady Katherine Charlotte Baillie was born on 10 May 1819.1 She was the daughter of George Baillie of Jerviswoode and Mellerstain and Mary Pringle.1 She married Bertram Ashburnham, 4th Earl of Ashburnham, son of Sir George Ashburnham, 3rd Earl of Ashburnham and Charlotte Percy, on 8 January 1840.1 She died on 6 February 1894 at age 74.1
+Lady Katherine Charlotte Baillie was born on 10 May 1819.1 She was the daughter of George Baillie of Jerviswoode and Mellerstain and Mary Pringle.1 She was baptised on 18 June 1819 at Earlston, Berwickshire, ScotlandG.2 She married Bertram Ashburnham, 4th Earl of Ashburnham, son of George Ashburnham, 3rd Earl of Ashburnham and Lady Charlotte Percy, on 8 January 1840.1 She died on 6 February 1894 at age 74.1

-As a result of her marriage, Lady Katherine Charlotte Baillie was styled as Countess of Ashburnham on 8 January 1840.
 From 8 January 1840, her married name became Ashburnham.
-She was granted the rank of an earl's daughter.2
+After her marriage, Lady Katherine Charlotte Baillie was styled as Countess of Ashburnham on 8 January 1840.
+She was granted the rank of an earl's daughter.3

 Children of Lady Katherine Charlotte Baillie and Bertram Ashburnham, 4th Earl of Ashburnham